Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 The employee meticulously examined the proofs.
 He counted the ten Kobold claws precisely, checked their condition ( finding them acceptable), and made a check mark on the relevant quest slip duplicate.
 Seeing the sheer quantity of goblin ears, he didn't count them individually but verified they were indeed goblin ears and sufficient for the subjugation quest, making another notation.

-"Proof verified for both quests," he declared neutrally, stamping both duplicate slips with authorization marks.
-"Authorization for reward payment is approved."
+"Proof verified for both quests," he declared neutrally, stamping both duplicate slips with authorization marks. " Authorization for reward payment is approved."
 He directed Isaiah to take the stamped slips to the Treasury counter further down the line to collect the actual Valis rewards, while he disposed of the collected monster parts.

 Before Isaiah could leave for the Treasury, the employee prompted him for the material exchange.
 "Now, regarding the exchange for the magic stones..."
 Isaiah then emptied his other pouch onto the counter, revealing a cascade of faintly glowing crystals – mostly small, greenish goblin stones, but including the seven slightly larger, brighter Kobold stones he had collected (3 from the first foray, 4 from the second fight).

 The employee, perhaps slightly impressed by the quantity gathered in one (albeit very long) day by a Level 1, efficiently sorted and weighed the stones.
 After consulting his charts and making calculations, he announced the total exchange value: 385 Valis.
 He counted out the coins and pushed them across the counter.

 Exhausted and slightly fuzzy-headed, Isaiah momentarily forgot where to take the quest slips for the reward payout.
 He sheepishly asked the employee to repeat the directions.
 The employee, with a quiet sigh betraying his end-of-shift